thanhhvt7196/Coordinator-RxSwift-structure/README.md

 https://github.com/Carthage/Carthage#user-content-if-youre-building-for-ios-tvos-or-watchos

-Please use `carthage update` with `--platform iOS --no-use-binaries`.
+Use `carthage update` with `--platform iOS --no-use-binaries`.
 Please commit Cartfile and Cartfile.resolved if you have added some packages to Cartfile. (otherwise, dependencies will be broken and it'll be failed to build, or cause any other problems)

 ```
 $ carthage update --platform iOS --no-use-binaries